FahadAminShovon/kubeTest/README.md

 ```

-the flask backend will receive the number , reverse it and send it back to the front end
+the api endpoint will receive the number , reverse it and send it back to the front end

 *** python code ***